 Here's Andy finding a piece of wood he uses for his hatch frames and gutters to show me how he does his.
-There are a lot of different ways to do this, some fairly straightforward like Andy's, and some more intricate requiring many more cuts and pieces (and time and maintenance, maybe skill).
+There are a lot of different ways to do this, some fairly straightforward, and some more intricate requiring many more cuts and pieces (and time and maintenance, maybe skill).
 You can see how Brad and Kelly do their's by looking at their blogs, linked on the right.

 I'm going to be doing my hatch lids and frames, and maybe my decking (depending on how the Core Cell supply holds out) in 3/8" marine ply and Port Orford Cedar.
 Mainly b/c I can't imaging making, glassing, and fitting all of the small parts in foam core.
 Plus there are some concerns of durability of various attachments into glassed foam, such as hinges, latches, and footman loops.
 I also recall from a private conversation with Mark, who built an all Core Cell boat, that if he were to do it over, he'd do the same.